 3. Changing an individual's surname does not change or terminate civil rights and obligations established under the old surname.

-In addition, Clause 1, Article 26 of the 2014 Law on Civil Status stipulates the change of surname, middle name, and given name of an individual in the registered birth certificate when there is a basis according to the provisions of civil law.
+In addition, Clause 1, Article 26 of the 2014 Law on Civil Status stipulates the change of surname, middle name, and given name of an individual in the registered birth certificate content when there is a basis according to the provisions of civil law.

-2. Within 3 working days from the date of receipt of all documents as prescribed in Clause 1 of this Article, if the change or correction of the civil status is found to be well-founded and in accordance with the provisions of civil law and relevant laws, the judicial - civil status officer shall record it in the civil status book, sign the civil status book with the person requesting the change or correction of the civil status and report to the Chairman of the People's Committee at the commune level to issue an extract to the requester.
+2. Within 3 working days from the date of receipt of all documents as prescribed in Clause 1 of this Article, if the change or correction of civil status is found to be well-founded and in accordance with the provisions of civil law and relevant laws, the civil status - judicial officer shall record it in the civil status book, and the person requesting the registration of change or correction of civil status shall sign the civil status book and report to the Chairman of the People's Committee at the commune level to issue an extract to the requester.

 In case verification is required, the deadline will be extended by no more than 3 working days.